MintMCP

 • One-click STDIO transformation: Convert local MCP servers into hosted, production-ready services

-• Managed infrastructure: Reduce the need for teams to operate Kubernetes or custom hosting layers
+• Managed SaaS-first infrastructure: Reduce the need for teams to operate Kubernetes or custom hosting layers

-• Automatic hosting: Make containerized servers accessible to approved clients without local installations
+• Hosted MCP connectors: Make containerized servers accessible to approved clients without local installations

-• Regional deployment support: Validate regional data-handling requirements directly with MintMCP during security review
+• US and EU deployment support: Validate data residency options, VPC, and self-hosted requirements directly with MintMCP during security review

 • Faster rollout: Help teams move from local experimentation to governed production usage